Insights

 • GraphQL, on the other hand, allows clients to query for exactly the data they need, making it more flexible, though often more complex to implement.

-For businesses, building APIs into your web-based systems opens up opportunities for integration, data transfer, Digital Transformation and reporting and analysis.
+For a business, building APIs into your systems opens up integration, data transfer, digital transformation, and reporting and analysis.

-At Si Novi we have extensive experience in both building bespoke APIs and consuming existing APIs, in many data formats such as JSON, HTML or XML.
+At Si Novi we've built plenty of bespoke APIs and consumed plenty of existing ones, in data formats like JSON, HTML and XML.

 Creating custom APIs

-At Si Novi we design and build bespoke APIs for businesses, typically using back-end technologies like PHP, Node.js and MySQL.
-APIs can also be created using serverless technologies such as AWS Lambda, and using other AWS Services such as API Gateway, CloudFront and Cognito can bring powerful features such as performance, caching and authentication.
+At Si Novi we design and build bespoke APIs, usually with back-end technologies like PHP, Node.js and MySQL.
+We also build them serverless with AWS Lambda, and pairing that with services like API Gateway, CloudFront and Cognito brings caching, performance and authentication along for the ride.

 Key steps in creating an API:

-1. Define What You Need the API to Do - Start by outlining the specific functionality your API will provide.
+1. Define what the API needs to do - Start by outlining the specific functionality your API will provide.
 For example, an e-commerce platform might need an API to manage product listings, inventory levels, and customer orders.

-2. Choose the Right Structure - The most common type of API is a REST API (Representational State Transfer), which uses simple web technologies (like HTTP) to allow different systems to communicate.
-It's flexible, scalable, and widely used.
+2. Choose the right structure - The most common type of API is a REST API (Representational State Transfer), which uses simple web technologies (like HTTP) to allow different systems to communicate.
+It's flexible, widely used and scales well.

-3. Ensure Consistency and Versioning - APIs should be structured logically, with clear endpoints for each feature (e.g., /orders, /products).
+3. Keep it consistent, and version it - APIs should be structured logically, with clear endpoints for each feature (e.g., /orders, /products).
 Versioning ensures that when updates are made, older versions still work for those relying on them.

-4. Document Your API - Clear documentation is key.
+4. Document it - Clear documentation is key.
 It helps developers who will use your API understand how it works, what data it requires, and how to integrate it into their systems.
 Tools like Swagger can help generate user-friendly API documentation.

 Consuming APIs

-Consuming an API simply means using another business's API to integrate external services into your operations.
-Many companies rely on third-party APIs to enhance their offerings, connect to cloud services, or tap into critical data sources.
+Consuming an API just means using someone else's API to bring external services into your own.
+Plenty of businesses rely on third-party APIs to extend what they offer, connect to cloud services, or reach data they couldn't otherwise get at.

-We're experienced at building on top of existing PHP and JavaScript software to consume API data and bring external data into your application.
+We're comfortable building on top of existing PHP and JavaScript software to consume API data and bring external data into your application.

 Typical use cases in this scenario are: